32-Year-Old Defensive End – New England Patriots

 Signed a two-year contract extension in September of 2011.

-Ninkovich was on the field for 52 of the Patriots' 71 defensive snaps in Monday's win over the Bills, ESPN's Mike Reiss reports.
+Ninkovich was on the field for 81.4 percent of the Patriots' defensive snaps this past season, ESPN's Mike Reiss reports.

 To instantly reveal our fantasy analysis of every player – including Rob Ninkovich – simply subscribe now.